 We encourage patients to wash their hair twice a day for the first 4 days to lightly remove the crusts.
 Afterwards, shampoo as you normally would.
 If the crusts persist after the first 5 days, allow the shampoo foam to sit on the recipient site for up to 15 minutes to help facilitate removal of the scabs.

 By the 4th day, patients are out and about but are told to be careful regarding hyperflexing or bending their neck as the surgical wound has not completely healed.
 They also should avoid exercises that increase the tension around the donor wound for a month.
-In terms of the long range recovery period, please view the timeline of what to expect after a FUT – strip transplant.
+In terms of the long-range recovery period, please view our timeline of what to expect after a FUT – strip transplant.

 Do FUT results look natural?

 Overall, the final results of transplanted hair should look natural in appearance to the point that others will not be able to discern if a transplant was performed.
-See results on our before and after gallery page.
+See some actual patient results on our before and after gallery page.